openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * A mandatory Credential Endpoint from which Credentials can be issued.
 See (#credential-endpoint).
 * An optional Batch Credential Endpoint from which multiple Credentials can be issued in one request.
 See (#batch-credential-endpoint).
 * An optional Deferred Credential Endpoint to allow for the deferred delivery of credentials (#deferred-credential-issuance).
 * An optional mechanism for the Credential Issuer to make a Credential Offer to the Wallet to encourage the Wallet to start the issuance flow.
-See (#credential_offer_request).
+See (#credential_offer).
 * A mechanism for the Credential Issuer to publish metadata about the Credentials it is capable of issuing.
 See (#credential-issuer-metadata)

 Both the Credential and the Batch Credential Endpoints have the (optional) ability to bind an issued Credential to certain cryptographic key material.
 Both requests therefore allow to convey a proof of posession for the key material.
 Multiple proof types are supported.